Skip to content

 }

-// Embed all documents
+// Embed all documents in batches to avoid 429 rate limit errors

 async function indexDocuments(docs: Document[]): Promise<IndexedDocument[]> {